KKiranR/Door-unlock-using-Keybad-and-ardiuno/README.md

 ### CODE:
 Code is given the repo please check it <br />
 <span style="color: RED"> Caution:  </span>
-please make sure the connections are correct before running the code <br/>if you what to connect a 9V battery it dosent last longer
+please make sure the connections are correct before running the code <br/>if you  connect a 9V battery it dosent last longer so make sure that
 Author: K Kiran Reddy<br/>
  Email: kiranreddykalakota2003@gmail.com (for any disparencies)